polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

     **Potential Answer:**

     Majority of the services that form the proposed solution in both Global Azure cloud and Azure Stack Hub are implemented as PaaS services.
 As a result, the need for management of the underlying infrastructure and the operating system is is very limited.
 To manage operating system updates on virtual machines hosting SQL Server instances, Contoso can leverage Azure Automation Update Management.
 Update Management is available for Windows and Linux servers running in Azure, in on-premises environments, and in datacenters of 3rd party hosting providers.
 This will allow Contoso IT teams to easily identify available updates, assess the update status on all of their servers, and automate the update deployment process.
+Automated installation of SQL Server specific patches can be implemented by using SQL IaaS Extensions for Azure Stack Hub, available from Azure Stack Hub Marketplace.

 1. Having to manage multiple environments is bound to increase administrative overhead.
-Is there really a consistent approch we can use in hybrid scenarios?
+Is there really a consistent approach we can use in hybrid scenarios?

     **Potential Answer:**

-    In order toe provide consistent management experience across Windows and Linux servers in the hybrid environment regardless of their location, Contoso will consider implementing Azure Arc for Servers (once it reaches General Availability).
+    In order to provide consistent management experience across Windows and Linux servers in the hybrid environment regardless of their location, Contoso will consider implementing Azure Arc for Servers (once it reaches General Availability).
 Azure Arc for servers allows for management of Windows and Linux servers residing in on-premises environments and hosted by 3rd party service providers in the manner similar to that applicable to Azure VMs.
-Once you connect your servers to Azure by installing the Azure Connected Machine agent on them, each server gets assigned an unique resource ID designating it as an Azure resource within an resource group you designate.
+Once you connect your servers to Azure by installing the Azure Connected Machine agent on them, each server gets assigned a unique resource ID designating it as an Azure resource within an resource group you designate.
 From that point on, you can use a number of Azure Resource Manager features to manage and oversee its configuration and state.
 These features include Azure Policy guest configurations, tags, and support for resource-context access to Log Analytics logs.
+In addition, Azure Arc for servers allows for deployment of Azure VM extensions to non-Azure Windows and Linux servers, simplifying their management.

 1. I'm confused about the differences between different Azure Stack portfolio offerings.
-Woud Azure Stack HCI, Azure Stack Hub, or Azure Stack Edge help us accomplish our objectives with the least amount of administrative overhead and minimized cost?
+Would Azure Stack HCI, Azure Stack Hub, or Azure Stack Edge help us accomplish our objectives with the least amount of administrative overhead?

     **Potential Answer:**

     Azure Stack Hub is an extension of Azure that brings the agility and innovation of cloud computing to on-premises environments.
 Deployed on-premises, Azure Stack Hub can be used to provide Azure consistent services in either connected (with connectivity to Azure) or disconnected mode (with no or intermittent connectivity to Azure).
-Azure Stack Hub uses the same underlying technologies as Azure Global cloud, which includes the core components of IaaS, SaaS, and PaaS capabilities.
+Azure Stack Hub uses the same underlying technologies as Azure Global cloud, which includes the core IaaS, SaaS, and PaaS capabilities.
 These capabilities include Azure VMs running Windows or Linux, Azure Web Apps, API Apps, and Functions, Azure Key Vault, SQL and MySQL databases, Event Hub, IoT, Service Fabric, Ethereum Blockchain, Cloud Foundry, and Kubernetes Container Service, along with Azure Resource Manager and its management features.

-    Azure Stack HCI solutions is facilitates deployment and management of virtual machines in a Microsoft-validated hyperconverged infrastructure (HCI) solution hosted in an on-premises datacenter.
+    Azure Stack HCI solutions facilitate deployment and management of virtual machines in a Microsoft-validated hyperconverged infrastructure (HCI) solution hosted in an on-premises datacenter.
 Besides providing these core capabilities, Azure Stack HCI facilitates integrating its workloads with a number of Azure Global cloud services, including Azure Backup, Azure Site Recovery, Azure Monitor, and Azure Automation Update Management.

     Azure Stack Edge is an AI-enabled edge computing device with network data transfer capabilities.
 The device is provided by Microsoft with a built-in Field Programmable Gate Array (FPGA) that enables accelerated AI-inferencing and has all the capabilities of a network storage gateway.
 Its primary use cases involve Machine Learning (ML) inferencing at the edge and data preprocessing before sending it to Azure.